 During your annual visit, we will be happy to answer any questions you have about birth control and discuss the options that will best suit your needs and lifestyle.

-Typically, a woman should see a gynecologist annually from the time she is sexually active until at least age 29.
+Typically, a woman should see a gynecologist annually.
 As women’s health needs vary, so does the age where women can stop seeing a gynecologist annually.
 Talk to your provider to determine the best schedule for your exams.

 You can have your annual exam while you are menstruating.
 However, if your period is very heavy, you should postpone.
 Ideally, your exam and Pap test should be performed when you are not on your period.
 For your comfort, you should schedule your appointment when you will not be on your period.

 Typically, gynecologists use a small brush or spatula to collect cervical cells for the Pap test.
 You may feel a slight pinch or a light scratch.
 You may also experience some light bleeding afterwards.
 Overall, gynecological exams should not be painful; however, they may be uncomfortable.